Installing and Configuring Mendix on Azure

 -

-The initialization process takes ca. 15 minutes.
+The initialization process takes approximately 15 minutes.
 It creates a resource group in the managed app that you created in step 3 above.
-Once the cluster is initialized successfully, a corresponding cluster and namespace are created in the the Private Cloud portal.
-The namespace is also configured automatically, as described in Standard Operator: Running the Tool.
-The cluster cannot be deleted from the Private Cloud portal.
-If you want to remove it, you must delete it in the Microsoft Azure portal.
+Once the cluster is initialized successfully, a corresponding cluster is created in the the Private Cloud portal.
+The namespace is also created and configured automatically, as described in Standard Operator: Running the Tool.
+You cannot create additional namespaces for a Mendix on Azure cluster.
+You also cannot use APIs to create or modify the cluster.

 Editing the Cluster in the Mendix on Azure Portal